sprajjwal/react-Autocomplete_component/README.md

 # WORD SUGGEST

-This is a reusable React Component that can be used straight up by copying over the Utils folder along with the Tree.jsx file.
+This is a reusable React Component that can be used straight up by copying over the Utils folder along with the Suggest.jsx file.

 ## Features: